alachins/raisd/README.md

 When any other missing-data strategy is used (-M 1,2, or 3), the total number of discarded sites includes:

     a) sites dropped due to a failed "header" check (only for VCF),
-    b) sites dropped because of the MAF check, and
+    b) sites dropped because of the MAF check,
+    c) monomorphic sites, and
-    c) potentially monomorphic sites with missing data, i.e., sites with missing data and no variation.
+    d) potentially monomorphic sites with missing data, i.e., sites with missing data and no variation.

 When missing data are imputed per SNP (-M 1), the RAiSD_SiteReport additionally includes the total number of sites that have been imputed before applying the rest of the checks (minor allele frequency, monomorphic sites, etc).